 This fall around the globe, hundreds of classrooms will participate in the Hour of Code, a celebration of all things computer science and programming.
-Traditionally held in December during Computer Science Education Week (December 3–9 this year), the hour can be adopted anytime of year that works for your classroom.
+Traditionally held in December during Computer Science Education Week, the hour can be adopted any time of year that works for your classroom.
 The best part?
 It doesn’t matter if you’re a coding newbie or an expert in order to bring it all to life.
 Here are some of our favorite Hour of Code activities for students and teachers at all levels.

 Hour of Code activities for coding beginners …